insanelydeepak/FastBle/README.md

 # Changes in this version ::
   - Updated to use new API instead deprecated API.
-  - If your app targets Android 9 (API level 28) or lower, you can declare the ACCESS_COARSE_LOCATION permission instead of the
+  -  If your app targets Android 10 use  ACCESS_FINE_LOCATION permission in manifest and turn on location otherwise it don't scan devices around .
-ACCESS_FINE_LOCATION permission